 When we walked in we immediately loved it.
-It is a quirky little Florentine apartment that was once part of a larger one.
-The many generations which have passed through it have worn the terracotta tiles, changed rooms and doorways, and added the charm that we love.
+It’s a quirky little Florentine apartment that was once part of a larger one.
+The many generations which have passed through it have worn the terra cotta tiles, changed rooms and doorways, and added the charm that we love.

 Little angel over my bed,

 What have you seen in this room?

 Where sumptuous meals were served?

 Did the aromas tempt you to come down for a taste?

 Or was it an elegant salon,